-We must look to the identification-function to understand “uncanny, compulsive nature of mass formation.”.
-The explanations comes to us in the last chapter XI or the text:
+We must look to what can be called the identification-function in Freud in order to understand the “uncanny, compulsive nature of mass formation.”
+The explanation comes to us in the last chapter XI of the text:

-Even before libidinal attachments, object-choices, and goal-inhibition there is self-sufficiency (primary narcissism) and the compulsion to return to the previous state – regression.
+Even before libidinal attachments, object-choices, and goal-inhibition there is self-sufficiency (selbstgenügsamen Narzißmus, primary narcissism) and the compulsion to return to the previous state –regression.
 Giving up the love-object in favour of the primal father (mass-ideal) is only a re-articulation of object-avoidance, that is, the return to the previous state.
-Compulsive mass formation has then homologically developed in mankind, the horde animal, from the pre-existing tendency of regressioneven in the new-born to withdraw from the world of stimuli, and from the inherent instabilities and fragilities of all the psychic regularities that unfold in ontogeny.
+Compulsive mass formation has then homologically developed in mankind, the horde animal, from the pre-existing tendency of regression, which Freud finds even in the new-born, to withdraw from the world of stimuli, and from the inherent instabilities and fragilities of all the psychic regularities that unfold in ontogeny.

 “all organic drives are conservative, historically acquired, and predisposed to regression and the restoration of prior states […]”